fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 end program demo_outer_product
 ```

+## `empty`

+### Description

-## `empty` - Create a new vector or matrix of `integer/real/complex` type and given shape, without initializing values.
+`empty` creates a new rank-1 or rank-2 `array` of `integer/real/complex` type and given shape, without initializing values.

+`empty`, unlike `zeros`, does not set the array values to zero, and may therefore be marginally faster.
+On the other hand, it requires the user to manually set all the values in the array, and should be used with caution.

 ### Status